Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### Tuning Tor
 Although we can speed up clearnet to clearnet connections, we still have to use the Tor network to reach out to Tor-only nodes.
 There have been some experiments going on to stabilize Tor connectivity and minimize its issues.
 Some of them might be worth trying out.
-These options are added to the `torrc` file:
+These options are added at the very end of the `torrc` file:
 ```ini
 LongLivedPorts 21,22,706,1863,5050,5190,5222,5223,6523,6667,6697,8300,9735,9736,9911
 CircuitBuildTimeout 3